CURENT/ltb/docs/source/getting_started/index.rst

 .. note::
     The versions of each submodule that LTB uses are specified in the ``requirements.txt`` file.
-If you require a different version of a submodule, you can modify the version number in the file before installing LTB.
+If you require a different version of a submodule, you can manually install a specified version using ``pip install``.

     Alternatively, if you want to use the latest version of each submodule, you can install it manually using
     ``pip install git+https://github.com/CURENT/andes.git@develop``
-    or other packages.
+    or other package source.